Linear Code Equivalence via Pl\"ucker Coordinates: An Algebraic Geometric approach to solve LCE

 We assume that we can compute in polynomial time a representative for each class, using a canonical form $\mathsf{CF}$, see for instance \cite{d2026group,cryptoeprint:2025/397}.
 Hence, we can define the action $\star_{\mathcal{S}_n}$ on this set of representatives.
-Then, given a generator matrix $\bm G$ and a permutation matrix $\bm P$, we have $\bm P \star_{\mathcal{S}_n} \mathsf{CF}(\bm G) = \mathsf{CF}(\bm G \bm P)$.
+Then, given a generator matrix $\bm G$ and a permutation matrix $\bm P$, we have

 Therefore, the Linear Code Equivalence problem reduces to the following one: given two matrices $\bm G$ and $\bm G'$, we want to find the permutation matrix $\bm P$ such that

 This is equivalent to find a permutation matrix $\bm P$ such that $\bm G \bm P$ is in the equivalence class of $\bm G'$ under the action of $\diagn$.

 The goal of this section is to explicitly write down an algebraic modeling for this problem, i.e. a polynomial system over $\mathbb{F}_q(\mathcal{S}_n)$.
 The advantages of having a system which unknown is a permutation is given by the following fact.
 If $\mathsf{CF}(\bm G_2) = \mathsf{CF}(\bm G_1 \bm P)$ then we have that $\mathsf{CF}(\bm G_1) = \mathsf{CF}(\bm G_2 \bm P^{-1})$.
 Observing that $\bm P^{-1} = \bm P^T$, we get other equations in the same unknown of $\bm P$.
 In practice, this doubles the number of equations in our modeling.